-The seascape here encompasses several different habitats that support rare species such as pygmy seahorse, leaf fish, frog fish, white and black tip reef sharks, napoleon fish, nudibranchs, and dugongs.
+The seascape encompasses several different habitats that support rare species such as the pygmy seahorse, leaf fish, frog fish, white and black tip reef sharks, nudibranchs, and dugongs.

-These areas present a black sandy bottom with few rocks completely covered by coral and colonized by a large number of different invertebrates and fish.
+VOLCANIC SAND: These areas present a black sandy bottom with rocks completely covered by coral and colonized by a large number of different invertebrates and fish.
 It is very similar to the environment found in the Lembeh Straits.

-Dominated by hard coral, they grow on an originally sandy bottom and show an extremely high biodiversity.
+FRINGING REEF: Dominated by hard coral, they grow on an originally sandy bottom and demonstrate extremely high biodiversity.

 Our two boats are fast, comfortable and can accomodate six/eight divers each.
 We can organize up to two morning dives and one afternoon dive according to weather conditions.
-Every day from the jetty it is also possible to organize a night dive.
+It is also possible to organize a night dive from the jetty.

-We provide Alluminium cylinders 12lt, INT connections.
-For a better service, please let us know in advance if you need to rent diving equipment
+We provide 12lt aluminium cylinders with INT connections.
+Please let us know in advance if you need to rent diving equipment

 To minimize our impact on the natural ecosystem, gloves are not allowed.

-We strongly recommend to travel with a diving insurance that can cover medical expenses, emergency medical evacuations, hyperbaric treatments and more.
+We strongly recommend travelling with diving insurance that can cover medical expenses, emergency medical evacuations, hyperbaric treatments and more.

-You can easily get one for the period you need by clicking on the button below or we will be happy to help once you’ll be here.
+You can easily get one for the period you need by clicking on the button below or we’re happy to help once you get here.

-From 2020 it will be mandatory to be covered by diving insurance in order to dive with us.
+From 2020 it will be mandatory to be covered by diving insurance and dive with a computer in order to dive with us.

 Cover photo by Alex Varani

-Swim for approximately 1 km along the reef until Busa Bora Village, or to the other side: behind a volcanic cape there are spectacular mangroves that disclose different marine environments with the tidal flow.
+You can swim for approximately 1 km along the reef to Busa Bora Village, or swim the other direction to discover spectacular mangroves where different marine environments are uncovered with the tidal flow.

-We can organize half or full day snorkeling trip with guide around Bangka Archipelago, taking you to hidden beach for a break and giving you the possibility to discover the surrounding nature.
+We can organize a half or full day snorkeling trip with a guide around Bangka Island, taking you to hidden beaches for a break and giving you the chance to discover the surrounding nature.

-There are no roads on the island, but it is possible to trek the jungle to visit few villagers in the fishing village of Lihunu, or walk along the beach and reach the small village of Busa Bora.
+There are no roads on the island, but it is possible to trek through the jungle to visit the fishing village of Lihunu, or walk along the beach and reach the small village of Busa Bora.
 Keep your eyes open to see typical animals of this area like parrots, tarsier, cuscus, and monitor lizards.

 This reserve retains exceptional stands of very old trees and a variety of animal life that is simply amazing.
 Tarsius (the smallest known primates), black tailless monkeys, maleo birds and kuskus (marsupials) are often spotted by the park guide.

-In between two active volcanoes (Lokon and Mahawu), this area has a lot to offer: trekking to the top of the peaks will both challenge and reward with spectacular views the most energetic travelers; enjoying a Minhasa meal on the banks of Tondano Lake or a coffee break on Linow Lake will satisfy those in the mood for taking it easy.
+In between two active volcanoes (Lokon and Mahawu), this area has a lot to offer: trekking to the top of the peaks will both challenge and reward with spectacular views.
+Travellers can enjoy a Minhasa meal on the banks of Tondano Lake or a coffee break on Linow Lake.
 There is the infamous market of Tomohon too, for those that have the guts!